F A Q s

 2. Class numbers fluctuate wildly from week to week but I still have to pay overheads whether there is 20 in a class or three.
 If you choose not to come to class one week, I can stay relaxed knowing that I've got my bills covered.
 Also, you have the option to attend another venue if you can't make your usual class.

-No. Blocks start from the first class you turn up at and I go over things regularly so you won't be left behind.
+If you've booked your block but weren't able to make the first one, it's fine.
+I go over things regularly so you won't be left behind.

 Locally, you can get a cheap and cheerful mat from Argos, Home Bargains or Sports Direct.
 You'll pay around £5-£15.